jonegil/gui-with-gio/egg_timer/07_progressbar.md

 - Try out a new widget, the `material.Progressbar`
 - Start using state variables to control behaviour
-- Use two concurrency techniques; one to create and share a beating pulse that progresses the progressbar, one to select among independent communication operations
+- Use a concurrency technique to create and share a beating pulse that progresses the progressbar

 Let's look at these in turn pieces.